Mirakek/Signal-Processing-and-Embedded-Systems/README.md

-# SignalProcessing
+# Signal Processing and Embedded Systems
-A project on low-pass DSP, analog filtering, and Arduino/Python.
+A project based around signal processing from a comprehensive perspective, from analog to digital to practical applications with Arduino to niche implementation in common embedded systems.